daxton256/corgi/readme.md

 A program that encodes HTTP requests into images.
 This program was originally created to circumvent the restrictions and add REST data to HTTP requests in code.org.

+## Issues

+Responses must be less than 585 KB, if any response exceeds this limit, the server will send an encoded message reading "response too large."

+Requests are slow and take around ~2000ms to process.

 ## Use in code.org

 Coming soon.